Prologue: The Fall Of The Eagles

 "What precisely causes the mutation sir?" he asked.

 "Scientists are still unraveling exactly what causes the mutation but from what we understand, mankind evolved an extra set of chromosomes roughly 200 years ago, which is what caused The Great Divide that sorted all of us into the countries we are now,"

 He clicked the button again which caused the projector to switch to a picture of a man with bright orange eyes.

-"The most common mutation is this one which we called the Vulture, denoted by the deep orange pupils that are common to this particular set of Raptor genes,"
+"The most common mutation is this one which we call the Vulture, denoted by the deep orange pupils that are common to this particular set of Raptor genes,"